Productive Techniques for Conducting a Job Interview

 [Your Phone Number]

-This email template informs candidates that they were not selected for a position.
+This rejection email template informs candidates they were not selected for a position.
 While it may be a difficult message to deliver, it’s important to provide closure and maintain a positive relationship for potential future opportunities.
 Show respect and consideration in your message while providing feedback and encouragement.
+It’s important to be respectful and constructive when informing candidates they have not been selected.

 Example: